paulmelis/blender-ply-import/readme.md

 # readply - a Python extension module for fast(er) import of PLY files in Blender

-The default PLY importer in Blender is quite slow when it comes to import large mesh files.
-Most Python-based importers suffer from this because during import Python data structures are built up holding all geometry, vertex colors, etc. This simply takes quite a lot of time (and memory).
+The default PLY importer in Blender is quite slow when it comes to importing large mesh files.
+Blender 3.6 introduced a new C++-based PLY importer, which is marked "experimental", see below for comparison against this importer.

+Most Python-based importers suffer from slow import because during import Python data structures are built up holding all geometry, vertex colors, etc.
+This simply takes quite a lot of time (and memory).

 Fortunately, Python objects that support the buffer protocol can be passed in certain places of the Blender Python API.